cod-cs-club/AI-Chat-Bot/scraper/README.md

 ## Run Application
 To start the application, simply run:
-1. `npm install`: One-time install al dependencies.
+1. `npm install`: One-time install all dependencies.
 2. `npm start`: To actually run the script.

 ## Configuration